sznowicki/nowicki-io/content/blog/20231216-kukei-beggining/index.md

 With that in mind at the moment of writing there are two crawlers: roots and continuous.

-Roots crawler checks all the sources initial entry pages, checks if there are new links, if there are some then it adds it to Mongo DB (on free tier Atlat, works as a meta db) as crawl subjects.
+Roots crawler checks all the sources initial entry pages, checks if there are new links, if there are some then it adds it to Mongo DB (free tier Atlas, works as a meta db) as crawl subjects.

 In the future this roots crawler will actually check n-level deep from the initial entry page to search updated contents.
 There will also be a process to update content and find 404s but this is for later.
 At this state content is fresh, no need to repair anything.